 What the fine print reveals

-One change buried in Thursday's restructure may matter more than the price tags themselves.
+One change buried in the restructure may matter more than the price tags themselves.

 Brave's old "Data for Search" free tier carried a restriction that most users likely never read: "These Terms of Use prohibit using responses for AI inference."
 The problem was obvious.
 Most developers signing up through Claude MCP servers, OpenClaw, Cursor, or any other AI coding tool intended exactly that use.
 A GitHub issue filed against the official MCP servers repository drew 35 comments debating whether the entire integration violated Brave's terms.
 A Brave employee clarified that developers needed the separate "Data for AI" plan, but the signup flow never made this distinction clear.
 The issue was closed as "NOT_PLANNED."